hichambendaoud/Marketing-Analytics-Business/README.md

  # Project: Solving Business Problems with Power BI, SQL & Python

-This project aims to tackle various business challenges by leveraging data analysis and visualization techniques with Power BI, SQL, and Python.
-The goal is to clean, analyze, and visualize data to derive actionable insights that can inform business decisions and drive performance improvements.
+This project aims to tackle various business challenges by leveraging data analysis and visualisation techniques with Power BI, SQL, and Python.
+The goal is to clean, analyse, and visualise data to derive actionable insights that can inform business decisions and drive performance improvements.
 The project covers several key areas, including data cleaning, sentiment analysis, interactive dashboard creation, and effective presentation of insights.

 # ShopEasy Marketing Analytics

 ## Overview

 **ShopEasy** is an online retail business that has been facing challenges in increasing customer engagement and conversion rates despite launching various marketing campaigns.
-The company seeks detailed analysis and actionable insights to improve its marketing strategies and optimize their performance.
+The company seeks detailed analysis and actionable insights to improve its marketing strategies and optimise its performance.

 ## Business Challenges